BCN3D/BCN3DSigma-Profile-Generator/README.md

 4. **Exit:** Quit the program.

-In order to add, remove or change a nozzle size, filament or quality preconfiguration edit the files in *Profiles Data* folder.
+In order to add, remove or change a hotend, filament or quality preconfiguration edit the files in *Profiles Data* folder.

 ### **Fast mode (No GUI)**